 Caption: Impression of Meola Road after the proposed changes.

-On Garnet Road, we propose:
+On Garnet Road, we proposed:

 - Single direction off-road cycleways on both sides of Garnet Road from Meola Road to Oban Road.

 - To make it safer for pedestrians and people on bikes by providing raised tables at the Garnet Road/Meola Road roundabout.

 - A raised table on Westmere Crescent.

 Caption: Impression of Garnet Road after the proposed changes.

 We have tried to find ways to minimise tree removal and collaborated closely with arborists on the designs.
 We focused on retaining and planting even more native trees.
 The pōhutukawa trees will be retained on Point Chevalier Road.